Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 Fun with Math & Science Pilot Project

-The Read to Me program is piloting a new optional component to the Every Child Ready to Read Family Workshops for the 2012-2013 school year.
+The Read to Me program is piloting a new optional component to the Every Child Ready to Read Family Workshops.
 Fun with Math and Science focuses on building Science, Technology, Engineering, and Math (STEM) skills in children three to five years of age.
-26 libraries from across the state are participating in this pilot project and have committed to hosting at least two family workshops.
-Click HERE for complete information on the program and to apply for Wave 2!
-(See the complete list of libraries here.)
+Many libraries from across the state are participating in this pilot project and have committed to hosting at least two family workshops.

 Are you interested in learning more about STEM Education?
 Check out our new STEM Resources page here: libraries.idaho.gov/STEM-Resources